msalemor/azure-comosdb-for-developers/DotnetDockerImage-README.md

 - dotnet CLI
 - docker

-## Using the dotnet CLI to create and build a solution
+## Using the dotnet CLI to create, restore, build and publish the web project in the solution

 The following commands will create a .Net Core solution, two class library projects and a MVC project.
-Once the projects are created, reference are added between the projects.
+Once the projects are created, references are added between the projects.
 Finally, the projects are added to the solution.
-The restore is at the solution level and it will restore all packages for all the projects in the solution.
+The packages are then restored at the solution level, restoring all the packages in the projects.
 Finally, the solution is built or published.

 > **Note:** There are a lot of examples out on the Internet about publising a single .Net Core project, but this example is more enterpise where the solution has many projects and references.